 At this point, Apple has come out with so many different iterations of the iPhone and even the current-gen has a few different models to choose from.
 So, how do you choose the model that’s perfect for you?
 Here’s everything you need to consider before making your decision:

 - Specs: The biggest spec you’ll have to think about with an iPhone is storage.
 Although a phone with less storage can mean a lower price, it’s wise to invest in more storage if you plan on having the phone for several years to account for the photos, videos, apps, and more you’ll accumulate.
-The only other major spec to consider here is Apple’s Bionic chip versions; all of the iPhone 13 models come with the newest A15 Bionic chip, but the iPhone SE comes with the A13 Bionic chip.
-A newer chip means faster download speeds and processes, but it’s pricier; the iPhone SE is incredibly affordable because it uses the older chip.
+The only other major spec to consider here is Apple’s Bionic chip versions; all of the iPhone 14 models come with the newest A15 Bionic chip or better, but the iPhone 12 comes with the A14 Bionic chip.
+A newer chip means faster download speeds and processes, but it’s pricier; the iPhone 12 is incredibly affordable because its an aging model.

 - Price: When you purchase a new smartphone, you typically have the option of either paying a one-time fee upfront or paying a monthly amount over a set amount of time.
 Try not to let how you’re paying sway your decision and instead compare the specs and features to the total price.
 After all, a phone is expensive, but it’s a worthwhile investment because you’ll be using it every single day.

 - Cameras: Smartphone cameras have come a long way in the past few years.
 Current-gen phones are starting to take pictures that almost look professional.
 If taking photos and videos isn’t that important to you, this isn’t something you need to worry about.
 As for our list here, you’ll get the best cameras with either the iPhone 14 Pro or the Pro Max.